 Developed in partnership with

 Chances are, you’ve had a cold (or several) in your lifetime.
-You may have even experienced a more intense respiratory infection at some point, such as influenza (“the flu”) or pneumonia.
+You may have even experienced a more intense respiratory infection at some point, like influenza (“the flu”) or pneumonia.
 If you have, you’ll know that respiratory infections can cause a whole host of symptoms, including fever, chest pain, congestion, cough, sneezing, shortness of breath, sore throat, body aches, fatigue, and more.
 But you’ll also know that you probably don’t experience all of these symptoms every time you get sick, and the symptoms can also range from mild to severe.
-For example, sometimes, the common cold is just an annoyance, but other times, infections can be so bad they keep you in bed (or may even require hospitalization and breathing assistance).
+For example, sometimes, the common cold is just an annoyance, but other times, they can be so bad they keep you in bed (or may even require hospitalization and breathing assistance).

 Part of the reason for this is that not all respiratory infections are the same.
 They can be caused by different organisms (such as different types of bacteria, viruses, or fungi), and they can infect different parts of your respiratory system (such as the inside of your nose or lungs).